PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 The macro parsing is somewhat complicated, and consequently, limited.
 Broadcasting does not work, and its use is not compatible when used from `DifferentialEquations.jl`.
-If the function is not recognized by [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl), it is simply copied.
+Function calls which are not recognized by [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl), are simply copied.
 The heuristics about vectors may not work for specific cases.
 Please report any problems.